blackstaph/ansible-mongodb/README.md

 ![Alt text](images/site.png "Site")

 The diagram above illustrates the deployment model for a MongoDB cluster deployed by Ansible.
-This deployment model focuses on deploying three shard servers, each having a replica set, with the backup replica servers serving as the other two shard primaries.
-The configuration servers are co-located with the shards.
+This deployment model focuses on deploying three servers, each having a replica set primaries.
+The configuration servers are co-located with the replicas.
 The _mongos_ servers are best deployed on seperate servers.
 This is the minimum recomended configuration for a production-grade MongoDB deployment.
 Please note that the playbooks are capable of deploying N node clusters, not limited to three.
 Also, all the processes are secured using keyfiles.

 #### Prerequisite